parts of speech final

 Ali kicked Jimmy the ball.

-4. Objects of prepositions are nouns that come after prepositions in prepositional phrases.
+prepositions are nouns that come after prepositions in prepositional

 Ali kicked the ball to Jimmy.